Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

 \subsubsection{\textbf{Post hoc analysis}}

-Following a recent discussion on corrections for multiple testing in applied research~\cite{garcia2023use}, we divided inferences into three families:~1)~ad hoc pair---individual performance; 2)~ad hoc---nominal pair performance; and 3) effects of paired solving on cognitive load for lower/higher total task instance complexity.
-These account for the nesting of tests in a hypothesis and include the atomicity of responses, e.\,g., accuracy and time.
-Because in our design nominal pairs cannot be compared with individuals, an omnibus null hypothesis cannot be tested and correction is not necessary~(see \textbf{{ RQ}{ 1--3}}).
+Following a recent discussion on correcting for multiple testing in applied research~\cite{garcia2023use}, we divided inferences into three families:~1)~ad hoc \mbox{pair---individual} performance; 2)~ad hoc---nominal performance; and 3) effects of paired solving on cognitive workload for combined task instance complexity~(\textbf{O1}).
+These account for the nesting of tests in a hypothesis and consider the atomicity of responses, such as accuracy and time.
+As nominal pairs cannot be compared with individuals in our study design, an omnibus null hypothesis cannot be tested and correction is not necessary.
 To control the error rate of false-positive inferences in each family, we used the Holm-Bonferroni correction.
-Adjusted p-values did not markedly differ from the original p-values, see Suppl.\,Mat.
+Adjusted \mbox{p-values} did not markedly differ from reported p-values, see Suppl.
+Mat.~\cite{darus-4231_2024}.

-In our post hoc analysis, we also explored how task instance complexity alone affects responses, that is across group types.
+Our previous analysis covered both tasks collectively.
+Therefore, we re-examined results post hoc and found these to be consistent across Task~1 and Task~2.
+In the following, we report on how task instance complexity affects responses independent of group type.

-\paragraph{Accuracy} The effect of signal instance complexity was not significant, however, that of noise instance complexity was~({ $z=-5.514$, $p<0.0001$; $z=-5.518$, \mbox{$p<0.0001$}}). \nolinebreak The odds of answering accurately were predicted to decrease by $49\%$ for every $e^1$ increase in noise instance complexity~($95$\%~CI $\left[35\text{\%}, 60\text{\%}\right]$).
-Fig.~\ref{fig:marginal_effects_plots_H3} shows how the average predicted probability of accurate answer decreases as noise instance complexity increases for any group type.
+\paragraph{Accuracy} The effect of noise instance complexity on accuracy was significant~({ $z=-5.514$, $p<0.0001$; $z=-5.518$, \mbox{$p<0.0001$}}); that of signal instance complexity was not. \nolinebreak The odds of an accurate answer were predicted to decrease by $49\%$ for every $e^1$ increase in noise instance complexity~($95$\%~CI $\left[35\text{\%}, 60\text{\%}\right]$).
+Fig.~\ref{fig:marginal_effects_plots_H3} shows how the average predicted probability of an accurate answer decreases as noise instance complexity increases.